-The OCR Cambridge Technical (Including the Certificate or Diploma) will consist of a both examinations and assessed coursework through a range of activities.
+The OCR Cambridge Technical (Including the Certificate or Diploma) will consist of both examinations and assessed coursework through a range of activities.
 This may include practical assessments, coaching, video analysis, written work, oral presentations and also through formal examinations.
 Learners will receive regular feedback on their progress throughout the course and work towards a grading criteria provided by OCR.
 All assessed work will be in reference to the OCR grading criteria.

-The number of exams depends on whether you choose the extended certificate or diploma.
+The number of examinations will depend on whether you choose the Extended Certificate or Diploma.